 Eosinophilic Granuloma of the Lung

-Eosinophilic granuloma of the lung is a rare interstitial lung disease caused by the abnormal buildup of Langerhans cells, a type of white blood cell that helps regulate immune response.
-When these cells multiply excessively, they form granulomas and cysts that damage lung tissue.
-This condition is known by several names:
+Langerhans cells are a type of white blood cell that help regulate immune response.
+When they multiply excessively, they form granulomas and cysts that damage lung tissue.

-Veterans with eosinophilic granuloma may experience:
+Veterans who have eosinophilic granuloma may experience:

 - Chronic cough and shortness of breath